benjamionob6/GRP/srcs/README.md

 Software Sources
 =======================

 This directory contains all software and firmware sources.
 For details on each individual project, check the README in that project's sub directory.
-Desktop projects will typically be in a Visual Studio 2010 project, while firmware projects will either be in TICC5 project directories or possibly GNU Linux style projects.
+Desktop projects will typically be in a Visual Studio 2010 project, while firmware projects will either be in TICCS5 project directories or possibly GNU Linux style directories.
 Project descriptions follow.

 MyEasyVeep
 -------------------